Dynamical Clustering Interrupts Motility Induced Phase Separation in Chiral Active Brownian Particles: Results

-Here, $v_\text{e}(\rho)=v_0-\zeta \rho$ is the mean-field effective velocity with $\zeta$ reflecting how strongly the motility is slowed down by its neighbours, and this can be equally written as $v_\text{e}(\phi)=v_0(1-\phi/\phi^*)$, with $\phi^*$ the packing fraction damping $v_e$ to zero.
-Although this linear relation was originally proposed for the irrotational ABPs, we verify that it is still valid in homogeneous cABPs, and $\phi^*$ does not depend on $\omega_0$~\cite{supp_info}. $D$ describes the effective diffusion caused by particle collisions.
+Here, $v_\text{e}(\rho)=v_0-\zeta \rho$ is the mean-field effective velocity with $\zeta$ reflecting how strongly the motility is slowed down by its neighbours, and it can be written as $v_\text{e}(\phi)=v_0(1-\phi/\phi^*)$, with $\phi^*$ the packing fraction damping $v_e$ to zero. {$\hat{\mathbf{z}}$ is the unit vector indicating the direction of torque.} Although this linear relationship was originally proposed for linear ABPs, we verify that it is still valid in homogeneous cABPs, and $\phi^*$ does not depend on $\omega_0$ (see SM). $D$ describes the effective diffusion caused by particle collisions.

-Apparently, the isotropic homogeneous steady state $H(\rho,\mathbf{W})=(\rho_0,\bm{0})$ is a solution for Eq.~\eqref{eq:Hydro}.
+Apparently, the isotropic homogeneous steady state $H(\rho,\mathbf{W})=(\rho_0,\bm{0})$ is a solution for \eqref{eq:Hydro}.
 The linearized dynamics of fluctuations are

-where $\tilde{w}_{\|/\perp}$ is the Fourier transformed polarization fluctuation longitudinal/transversal to $\mathbf{q}$, and damping rates are $\Gamma_{\rho}=Dq^2$, $\Gamma_r=Dq^2+D_r$.
+where {the Fourier transform is defined as $\tilde{f}=\int dt d\mathbf{r} f\exp(-\lambda t-i\mathbf{q}\cdot \mathbf{r})$. } $\tilde{w}_{\|/\perp}$ is the polarization fluctuation longitudinal/transversal to $\mathbf{q}$.
+Damping rates are $\Gamma_{\rho}=Dq^2$, $\Gamma_r=Dq^2+D_r$.
 Density and longitudinal polarization evolutions are coupled by the average effective velocity $\bar{v}_{e}=v_0-\zeta \rho_0$ and effective compressional modulus $\eta=(\bar{v}_e-\zeta \rho_0)/2$.
-Intuitively, positive $\eta$ leads the the current to avoid denser zone, while negative $\eta$ results in the current pointing to denser zone.
-MIPS instability in linear models is usually intrigued by $\partial v_e/\partial \rho<0$ and $\eta<0$ suggesting that particles mobility slows down by the steric repulsion from its neighbours, and particles tend to accumulate where they move slower \cite{Solon_2018}.
-Such slowdown-accumulation feedback loop provides effective cohesion for phase separation, and we verify here that this mechanism is also preserved in chiral swimmers.
-However, the transversal component $\tilde{w}_{\perp}$ cannot be decoupled from the other two modes at linear order as in normal fluids due to the convection induced by automatic rotation $\omega_0$.
+Intuitively, the positive $\eta$ drives the current to avoid the denser zone, while the negative $\eta$ results in the current pointing to the denser zone.
+MIPS instability in linear ABP models is usually intrigued by $\partial v_e/\partial \rho<0$ and $\eta<0$ suggesting that particles mobility slows down by the steric repulsion from its neighbours, and particles tend to accumulate where they move slower \cite{Solon_2018}.
+Such slowdown-accumulation feedback loop provides an effective cohesion for phase separation, and we verify here that this mechanism is also preserved in chiral swimmers.
+However, the transversal component $\tilde{w}_{\perp}$ cannot be decoupled from the other two modes at the linear order as in normal fluids due to the convection induced by automatic rotation $\omega_0$.